Baker River (Trip) - Grades 5-9

 Pre-Trip Meeting (mandatory): Sunday, June 25, 2017.
 Time: 12:00-3:00PM.
 Location: Cascade Montessori Middle School, 2710 McKenzie Ave, Bellingham.
 Directions.
 Participants should bring backpack and everything on the gear list they plan to bring on the trip.
 While this meeting is for participants only, we're happy to fill parents in on everything we discuss!

-Meet at Cascade Montessori Middle School, 2710 MacKenzie Ave, Bellingham at (Time: TBA).
+Meet at Cascade Montessori Middle School, 2710 MacKenzie Ave, Bellingham at 9:00AM.
 We’ll do a final gear check, then load our packs and selves onto the Wild Whatcom bus for a drive down the highway to Sedro-Woolley.
 We’ll stop by the ranger station to get our permits, then head north on Baker Lake road toward Komo Kulshan (Mount Baker’s original name, which means “Great White Watcher”).
 Please get a good night's sleep before departure day.

 After lunch, we’ll strap on our packs and head through cedar groves and mossy rock gardens alongside the river.
 After pausing to cross a suspension bridge over the fast-flowing water, we’ll trek up the river valley through a boulder field, with mountain peaks and snowfields looming overhead, the blue-green Baker River by our side.